rya-sge/access-denied/_posts/2024-12-07-fungible-tokens-blockchains.md

 SIP-010 is the standard proposal for a fungible token interface for Stacks, in Clarity, the smart contract language used by Stacks.

+The interface is defined as a *trait*, a trait defines a group of functions to which a specific contract can choose to conform to.
+They are used to ensure compatibility of smart contracts with a given standard implementation.

 Available method:

 - `transfer `